|Notice Area||Data Protection|

 12.1 The school will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
 Individuals must please notify the appropriate contact in school of any changes to information held about them (current parents via the Parent Portal, Alumnae, and former staff via Grace Chaston, Head of Alumnae Relations, and other school community members via School Office).

 12.2 An individual has the right to request that any inaccurate or out-of-date information about them is erased or corrected (subject to certain exemptions and limitations under Act): please see above for details of why the school may need to process your data and who you may contact if you disagree.

 12.3 The school will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.
 All staff and members of Council are aware of this notice and their duties under Data Protection Law.

 13.1 A cookie is a string of information that is sent by a website and stored on your hard drive or temporarily in your computer's memory.
 We may employ cookie technology to help you move faster through our Site and to assist with the online application process.
 We may employ cookie technology to estimate our total audience size and traffic and to help us improve our Site's experience by measuring which site areas are of greatest interest to users.

 13.3 Further information is also available on the Information Commissioners website:

 A cookie for remembering accessibility options (i.e. the Standard View and High Visibility links at the bottom of each page).
-The cookie is removed after 24 hours._atuvc"
+The cookie is removed after 24 hours.

 This is a temporary cookie file which is erased when you close your web browser.
 When you restart your browser and revisit our site, the website will not recognize you.